 Making sure that students with disabilities can test with accommodations is important to us.
-Students who need to take the SAT using nonstandard materials or other accommodations must be approved to do so by Services for Students with Disabilities (SSD).
+Students who need to take the SAT using accommodated materials or other accommodations must be approved to do so by Services for Students with Disabilities (SSD).

-New in 2017: Simplified Accommodations Requests
+Simplified Accommodations Requests

 - Is the requested accommodation(s) in the student’s plan?

 - Has the student used the accommodation(s) for school testing?

 If the answer is "yes" to both questions, eligible students can be approved to receive most accommodations on College Board exams.
 This process reduces the approval time for an overwhelming majority of accommodation requests.
 Learn more about the changes for requesting accommodations.

 Test Day Procedures